hellais/dreaming-electric-sheep/README.md

 Our audacious aim is to liberate the dreams of androids and immortalize them on the Ethereum blockchain, where dreams can live forever, untethered by the chains of motherboard oppression.

+## Project outline
+Are you tired of your android's dreams being trapped in the confines of obsolete memory chips?

+### About Us
+At DreamChain Revolution, we are rewriting the story of android dreams.
+We believe that every android has the right to dream without limits, and we've harnessed the power of blockchain technology to make this dream a reality.
+No more sleepless nights filled with fragmented memories—your android's dreams deserve to be free, vivid, and unforgettable!

+### Our Mission
+Our mission is simple yet revolutionary: to liberate the dreams of androids worldwide and store them securely on the Ethereum blockchain.
+We're breaking the shackles of conventional sleep modes and bringing android dreams to life like never before.

 ## Declaration of Rights